 How to Find a Good Auto Repair Shop

-Our Ratings Tables show counts of complaints related to auto repair work that we gathered from the Consumer Protection Division of the Washington Office of the Attorney General for a recent two-year period and complaint rates relative to the volume of work shops perform.
+Our Ratings Tables show counts of complaints we gathered from the Consumer Protection Division of the Washington Office of the Attorney General for a recent two-year period and complaint rates relative to the volume of work shops do.
 Click here for more information on reported complaint counts and rates.

-The figure below shows that consumer complaint information can be a very meaningful indicator of quality: There is a correlation between the number of complaints and scores on our customer survey.
-Shops with no complaints on file were rated “superior” for “overall quality” by 80 percent of their surveyed customers; shops with three or more complaints were rated “superior” for “overall quality” by only 56 percent of their surveyed customers.
+Consumer complaint information can be a meaningful indicator of quality: There is a correlation between the number of complaints and scores on our customer survey.
+Shops with no complaints on file were rated “superior” for “overall quality” by 81 percent of their surveyed customers, on average; shops with one or more complaints were rated “superior” for “overall quality” by only 77 percent of their surveyed customers.

 In our Ratings Tables, you can filter listings to view only companies that perform warranty work for car manufacturers, which indicates which shops belong to new-car dealerships.

 As you can see from the figure below, when we compare dealers to non-dealers on results from our surveys of consumers and on price, non-dealers scored better on all measures.

 Our advice: Unless the work you need is covered by a new-car warranty or manufacturer recall, use an independent shop, not a dealership.